photosynthesis-team/piq/README.rst

 Assertions
 ----------
 In PIQ we use assertions to raise meaningful messages when some component doesn't receive an input of the expected type.
-This makes prototyping and debugging easier, but it might hurt a little the performance.
+This makes prototyping and debugging easier, but it might hurt the performance.
 To disable all checks, use the Python ``-O`` flag: ``python -O your_script.py``

 .. assertions-section-end